gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 ### Configure cron to make daily backups

-To schedule a cron job that backs up your repositories and GitSwarm metadata, use the root user:
+To schedule a cron job that backs up your repositories and GitSwarm EE metadata, use the root user:

 ```